 3 Ways To NOT Just Slap A Rainbow On It:

 1. WORDS MATTER

 The language you use to convey your message can be powerful.
 Using words that convey an open, inclusive, inviting tone will go a long ways to attracting a wider audience.
-Not to mention, it can also make those who are not part of the LGBT community view your business more friendly and open.
+Not to mention, it can also make those who are not part of the LGBTQ community view your business more friendly and open.